 Opportunities to Improve School and Community Health Through School-Located Vaccinations

 AIM and the National Association of School Nurses (NASN) hosted this webinar on October 26, 2021, to promote school-located vaccination (SLV) as a measure to improve and maintain a safe and healthy environment for students and the community.
-With many students behind on routine vaccinations and the COVID-19 vaccines approved for children 5 years and older, SLV is a means to maintain a safe school environment.
-The webinar provides a brief overview of the AIM/NASN Environmental Scan and Roundtable documents with a state immunization director, school nurse leader, and school leader providing insight on their role as SLV champions and the importance of their role to the success of SLVs.
+The webinar provided a brief overview of the AIM/NASN Environmental Scan and Roundtable documents with a state immunization director, school nurse leader, and school leader providing insight on their role as SLV champions and the importance of their role in the success of SLVs.

 Webinar Speakers: